Round 4 of the Epilepsy12 audit is comprised of two main audit domains:

 |Cohort||Patients with a first paediatric assessment for a paroxysmal episode (or episodes)||First year of care data entry timeframe|

 |4||Between 1 December 2020 and 30 November 2021||1 December 2021 to 30 November 2022|

 |5||Between 1 December 2021 and 30 November 2022||1 December 2022 to 30 November 2023|

 |6||Between 1 December 2022 and 30 November 2023||1 December 2023 to 30 November 2024|

-First year of care data can be entered for patients in Cohort 4.
-Data collection for the 2022 organisational audit will open on 1 November 2022, and will close alongside the Cohort 4 clinical audit on 10 January 2023.
-We will be extracting and analysing clinical data from the first year of care records for Cohort 4 patients, as well as the organisational data from NHS Health Boards/Trusts in early 2023.
+The deadline to submit data for Cohort 4 has now passed.
+We are currently extracting and analysing clinical data from the first year of care records for Cohort 4 patients, as well as organisational data from NHS Health Boards/Trusts.

 Thank you for your participation in the audit.
-Registration of new patients with a first paediatric assessment between 1 December 2021 and 30 November 2022 (Cohort 5) remains open as well.
+Registration of new patients with a first paediatric assessment between 1 December 2021 and 30 November 2022 (Cohort 5) remains open.

 The first output from the audit was the National Organisational Audit Report 2018, which examines Trust/Local Health Board epilepsy service configuration as of April 2018.
 100% of participating Trusts/Local Health Boards submitted data for the report.